krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

-The time spent on a socket is fully spent on waiting for the REST endpoint to respond.
+The time spent on a socket is entirely spent waiting for the REST endpoint to respond.
 The second execution uses a different instance of ```RestTemplate``` that has just
 **3** connections in the pool.
 Since the load is generated from **4** threads
-by the ```ab```, one thread needs to wait for a connection from the pool.
+by the ```ab```, one thread must wait for a connection from the pool.
-You may think that this is a stupid human error, that someone created a pool without enough
+You may think this is a stupid human error, that someone created a pool without enough
 connections.
-In the real world the problem is with defaults that
+In the real world, the problem is with defaults that
 are quite low.
 In our testing application, the default settings for the thread pool are:

 - ```maxTotal``` - **25** connections totally in the pool